 Figs have been popular around the world for centuries.
-They are both tasty and nutritious.
+They’re both tasty and nutritious.
 In fact, recent studies have shown that they may be helpful in treating a range of medical concerns, from diabetes to eczema.

 Consider adding figs to your shopping list.
 Here are some of the benefits that this fruit might provide you.

 Well-loved for their sweet, mild flavor and multiple uses, figs are low in calories and have no fat.
 One large, raw fig has just 47 calories.
-If you’re looking to shed pounds, figs are a great replacement for unhealthy snacks (in moderation).
+If you’re looking to shed pounds, figs (in moderation) are a great replacement for unhealthy snacks.

 Both raw and dried figs are good for you.